Why Farmers and Ranchers Choose Pre-engineered Steel Buildings

 Steel is the only building material in the LEED (The Leadership in Energy & Environmental Design) green building program with an automatic minimum default for its high-recycled content.

 North American iron and steel makers started recycling over 150 years ago.
 All new steel framing now contains recycled steel.
-(RHINO steel framing is up to 90.7% recycled steel.)

 The magnetic properties of iron and steel allow them to be handled easily— and separated from the solid waste stream effortlessly— with large electromagnets.